-Women and Health
+Women and Health 0.5 unit

 An interdisciplinary course which exams issues in women's health.
 Topics may include body image and size, reproductive control, childbirth, mental health, aging and menopause.
 The course examines the social practices and power arrangements in the treatment of women's health.